 Sponsored by the Miami University Libraries and the Student Library Advisory Committee

-The Miami University Libraries provide many resources to support undergraduate research.
-The Miami University Libraries Award for Undergraduate Research Excellence is an annual award dedicated to celebrating the research conducted by undergraduates using library resources, and to helping student researchers at Miami become aware of the library services and resources that can enhance their research projects.
+The Miami University Libraries provide many resources to support undergraduate research, whether that be our librarians, our digital databases, our books, our technology, our archives and special collections, or our makerspace.
+The Miami University Libraries Award for Undergraduate Research Excellence is an annual award dedicated to celebrating research conducted by undergraduates using library resources.
+How have the libraries helped you?
+Tell us your research story!

 Curious about what LAURE award-winning essays have looked like in the past?
 See the examples below:

-April 24 2019 - Awards presented at the Undergraduate Research Forum luncheon
+April TBD - Awards presented at the Undergraduate Research Forum